-The Internet is an equally dark and entertaining place, where one can discover delights that you didn’t know existed alongside horrible things that you wish you could forget.
+The internet is a dark and entertaining place, where you can discover delights that you didn’t know existed alongside horrible things that you wish you could forget.
 It’s sort of like the Diagon Alley of the real world.
 For proof of this theory, you need only to look at the Google Maps secrets collected on this list.
 Things found out by Google Maps are not only salacious, but they’ll make you wonder what you’ve been caught doing while the watchful eye of Google is upon you (and it's always upon you).

 To be safe, the next time you go out you should probably wear some kind of black shroud contraption, or just never go out again.
 That's the only true way to avoid ending up on this list of secrets revealed by Google Maps.